 No. Alvernia has rolling admissions, so you can apply at any time.
 We’re happy to welcome you to the Alvernia community beginning in either the fall or spring semester.
-Call the Undergraduate Transfer Coordinator, Bret Krotee, at 610-796-8269 or email him to discuss your situation.
+Contact Assistant Director for Transfer Students Arielle Phillips-Law, at 610-796-8207 or email the Undergraduate Admissions Office to discuss your situation.

 Learning for real life, for starters.
 At the university, preparing you for a career and getting you ready for a successful and rewarding future is a priority.
 Alvernia offers you a breadth of academic and specialized, career-oriented fields of study with a boundary-free learning approach that gives you choices and options, and is grounded in the real world.
 Most importantly, you’ll get the training and knowledge needed to land that first job in whatever field you choose, with a degree from a university that employers and grad schools respect.